-Obviously, other Union policy areas have shown us that an increase in QMV possibilities does not necessarily affect the unity among members.
-There even seems to be a link between the increase of QMV in the treaties and European integration.23 At the same time, the general view still seems to be that it will be good to keep the specific nature of CFSP in mind.
-As earlier held by one observer more than twenty years ago: "[A] majority decision on a foreign policy matter is totally different in character from a majority decision on an EC legal act: adopted against the will of some Member States it would lose much or even most of its international credibility and could be easily subverted by signals from the opposing Member States through its national diplomatic channels."24 While there is still a lot of truth in this statement, CFSP - as we have seen - is much more part of the Union's legal order than it was twenty years ago.
+Obviously, other Union policy areas have shown us that an increase in QMV possibilities does not necessarily affect the unity among members and the process of European integration.
+At the same time, it may be good to keep the specific nature of CFSP in mind, as also reflected in the fact that Article 40 TEU still exist, despite its limited value these days.27 As earlier held by one observer more than twenty years ago: "[A] majority decision on a foreign policy matter is totally different in character from a majority decision on an EC legal act: adopted against the will of some Member States it would lose much or even most of its international credibility and could be easily subverted by signals from the opposing Member States through its national diplomatic channels."28 While there is still a lot of truth in this statement, CFSP - as we have seen - is much more part of the Union's legal order than it was twenty years ago.

-2.2 Forms of Differentiated Integration in CFSP and CSDP
+2.2.
+Forms of Differentiated Integration in CFSP and CSDP

-a.
+2.2.1.
 Principles of EU External Action

 The 'common' nature of the EU's foreign and security policy has not prevented Member States to develop initiatives in which not all of them participate.
-Given the different (geo-)political interests of the Member States this should not come as a surprise.25 The present section aims to list the main possibilities to break the 'unity of membership'.
+Given the different (geo-)political interests of the Member States this should not come as a surprise.29 The present section aims to list the main possibilities to break the 'unity of membership'.
 It should be kept in mind, however, that both in their internal EU cooperation as in dealing with third states, Member States remain bound by the principles underlying all EU external action (including the principles of sincere cooperation and consistency.
-Indeed, as I have argued elsewhere,26 the presumption is that all structural as well as more substantive principles apply to the CFSP and, moreover, that it would not be easy to rebut this presumption.
-This conclusion can be drawn on the basis of the Treaty provisions themselves, which are usually phrased in quite general terms, and are not excluding specific policy areas.
-This holds true for all key EU principles, including the principles of cooperation, the principles of conferral, subsidiarity and proportionality, more substantive
+Indeed, as argued elsewhere,30 the presumption is that all structural as well as more substantive principles apply to the CFSP and, moreover, that it would not be easy to rebut this presumption.
+This conclusion can be drawn on the basis of the Treaty provisions themselves, which are usually